-General Kids Birthday Party Ideas
+Kids Birthday Party Ideas

 There’s a lot to think about when you’re planning a birthday party, but it doesn’t have to be a stressful experience!
-Even a special dinner for your child’s birthday is low-key and perfectly wonderful way to celebrate.
+Even a special dinner for your child’s birthday is low-key and a perfectly wonderful way to celebrate.

-But if you do want to plan a party, here are some questions to consider before you get started.
+But, if you do want to plan a party, here are some questions to consider before you get started.

 How Long Should The Party Last?

-How Many People Will Be There?
+How Many People Should I Invite?

 Themes For Kids Birthday Parties